Food U launches for engaged food consumers

 Event encourages learning and conversation about modern agriculture and food production

-ANKENY, IOWA, July 18, 2018 — A consumer-facing initiative dedicated to empowering food-minded Iowans to gain firsthand experience and learn from experts in the agriculture and food industries recently launched a new event series.
+Ankeny, IA — A consumer-facing initiative dedicated to empowering food-minded Iowans to gain firsthand experience and learn from experts in the agriculture and food industries recently launched a new event series.

 Food U is an exclusive program for Iowa Food & Family Project (Iowa FFP) Champions.
 Throughout the year, Iowa FFP Champions – individuals who want to take a proactive role in learning more about all things food and farming – are invited to participate in special weekday learning activities.
 The activities include business and farm tours and meeting with individuals and groups who are involved in agriculture.
 All Iowa FFP Champions are volunteer participants.